dariogriffo/Configuration.Extensions.EnvironmentFile/README.md

         });
 ```

-# Options
+# Default behavior

-By default the variables are loaded from a file called `.env` that is placed in the same directory as your applications.
+- The variables are loaded from a file called `.env` that is placed in the same directory as your applications.
-You can have several files also loaded
+- Trimming is performed (usually spaces at the end are mistakes).
+- No quotes in values are trimmed (there is no need to add quotes, the library will handle `=` just fine).

 ```
 public static IHostBuilder CreateHostBuilder(string[] args)